-Concours specializes in building small to very large injection, compression and hydroforming molds as a primarily Tier-One supplier to the automotive industry and has additional locations in Cullman, Alabama and Puebla, Mexico.
+Concours specializes in building small to very large injection, compression and hydroforming molds as a primarily Tier-One supplier to the automotive industry and has additional locations in Cullman, Alabama, and Puebla, Mexico.
 All locations run 24/7.
-Molds built for interior automotive parts produce instrument panels; door assemblies; A, B, C and D pillars/assemblies; and much more.
-Molds for exterior parts produce such items as fascias, grilles, spoilers and rockers.
+Molds built for interior automotive parts produce instrument panels, door assemblies, A, B, C and D pillars/assemblies and much more, while molds for exterior parts produce such items as fascias, grilles, spoilers and rockers.
 The balance of the company’s business encompasses building molds for heavy-truck parts and consumer products.

 It’s About Throughput Gained

-Boring mills.
-Gundrills.
-Before purchasing its third Unisig, Concours utilized these machines every day, repeatedly, during the mold building process.
-“Anything that came into our facility basically hit these machines at one time or another,” Mr. Ergun says.
+Boring Mill.
+Gundrill.
+Before purchasing its third UNISIG in February 2018, Concours utilized these machines every day, repeatedly, during the mold building process.
+“Anything that came into our facility basically hit these machines at one time or another,” Ergun says.
 He adds that each machine would need to be reserved in the schedule as needed to complete that portion of the build, to keep blocks and components moving and on schedule.
-If any issues arose that prevented movement of the workpiece, then the scheduling would be off, and machining delayed until the next available slot opened.
+If any issues arose that prevented movement of the workpiece, then the scheduling would be off, and machining delayed till the next available slot opened up.
 It was a constant struggle to update and revise the schedule to remain current.

-“Now, instead of reserving a boring mill for three days and then the gundrill another three days, we can take care of all the boring and high-speed gundrilling on the Unisig,” Mr. Ergun says.
-“The USC-M series machine is very much a multitasker and has reduced our lead times by roughly 30%.”
+“Now, instead of reserving a boring mill for three days, and then the gundrill another three days, we can take care of all the boring and high-speed gundrilling on the UNISIG,” Ergun says.
+“The USC-M Series machine is very much a multitasker and has reduced our lead times by roughly 30 percent.”

 It’s About Reducing Costs

-“Now we have the five-axis positioning capability of the Unisigs and FCS clamping systems along with automatic pallet changers on each machine, which is a 100% time-saver when it comes to switching a tool from one setup to the next,” Mr. Ergun says.
+“Now we have the five-axis positioning capability of the Unisigs and FCS clamping systems along with automatic pallet changers on each machine, which is a 100 percent time-saver when it comes to switching a tool from one setup to the next,” Ergun says.
 Concours now sets up one pallet while the other is being worked on.
 When setups are required on the original block, the pallets are shuttled so machining can begin on the other job while the first block is being set up.
 “Because of these new improvements, the Unisigs stay in production mode with minimal down time.
-I can honestly say that our setup time has decreased by more than 50%.”
+I can honestly say that our setup time has decreased by more than 50 percent.”

-Mr. Ergun says that as Concours purchased its first, second and eventually its third Unisig USC-M series multitasking machining center, the company was able to eliminate other machinery and significantly reduce outsourcing work.
-“When we bought the first Unisig USC-M50, we were able to eliminate two boring mills right off the bat,” he says.
+Ergun says that as Concours purchased its first, second and eventually its third UNISIG USC-M Series multitasking machining center, the company was able to eliminate other machinery and significantly reduce outsourcing work.
+“When we bought the first UNISIG USC-M50, we were able to eliminate two boring mills right off the bat,” he says.
 The USC-M50 features a 120-position toolchanger.
-In addition, it has a 25-ton capacity table for workpieces as large as 3,000 mm, a 50-mm-diameter capacity for both BTA drilling and gundrilling up to a depth of 1,830 mm, and dedicated 5,000 rpm, 24/30 kW drilling spindle power.
+In addition, it has a 25-ton capacity table for work pieces as large as 3,000 mm, 50 mm diameter capacity for both BTA drilling and gun drilling up to a depth of 1,830 mm, and dedicated 5,000 rpm, 24/30 kW drilling spindle power.

 It’s About Quality Control

-“Our Unisigs are extremely fast, accurate and have made it possible to keep previously outsourced work in house,” Mr. Ergun says.
-“Since launching the second M38 last February, we have reduced outsourcing costs by 20 to 30%.”
+“Our Unisigs are extremely fast, accurate and have made it possible to keep previously outsourced work in-house,” Ergun says.
+“Since launching the second M38 last February, we have reduced outsourcing costs by 20-30 percent.”

-He adds that the speed and accuracy of the Unisigs, as well as fewer required setups, has reduced the risk of mistakes in house, too.
+He adds that the speed and accuracy of the Unisigs, as well as fewer required setups, has reduced the risk of mistakes in-house, too.
 Concours opted to equip its Unisigs with Renishaw RMP600 wireless probes for on-machine inspection to verify work, further reducing instances of rework due to error.
 “The old technology was sometimes unpredictable, and surprises would come up.
-For example, if we drilled a water line 40 inches deep and expected it to hit an existing water line, but it didn't because the drill wandered, we went into rework mode,” he says.
-“Where did the drill wander, how much did it wander and so on?
+For example, if we drilled a water line 40 inches deep and expected it to hit an existing water line but it didn't because the drill wandered, we went into rework mode,” he says.
+“Where did the drill wander and how much did it wander and so on?
 We must gather the facts and get that information to the engineering department to fix this issue and then back on the machine for added drilling to make the circuit work.”
-Mr. Ergun admits that would be the best-case scenario.
-“If our drill hit another line, or worse, came too close to the cavity face, we could be forced into a full replacement of the block, which could cost us about $80,000 to $100,000 plus the cost of all the work that was completed that now we have to scrap.
+Ergun admits that would be the best-case scenario.
+“If our drill hit another line, or worse, came too close to the cavity face, we could be forced into a full replacement of the block, which could cost us about $80,000-$100,000 plus the cost of all the work that was completed that now we have to scrap.
 Every time you move the tool from one setup to the next, you risk accuracy, bottom line.

 “With the old technology, we used to accept large tolerances and could do nothing about it.
 Now we work within fractions of those tolerances and will accept nothing less,” he continues.
 “The ability to catch any potential issues on the machines enables us to deliver first-time quality in our molds.
 Nothing helps our business more than that.”

-Mr. Ergun points out one more thing: “Yes, we're paying a lot of money for this new technology, but the accuracy and throughput will pay for that additional cost with every job we do moving forward.”
+Ergun points out one more thing.
+“Yes, we're paying a lot of money for this new technology, but the accuracy and throughput will pay for that additional cost with every job we do moving forward.”